-Section 3.776 - Review of New Construction
+Section 3.747 - Review of New Construction

-Purpose: The purpose of reviewing the EXTERIOR design of new construction is to ensure that new structures are compatible with the character of the historic district or designated landmark located on the same parcel.
+The purpose of reviewing the exterior design of new construction is to ensure that new structures are compatible with the character of the historic district or designated landmark located on the same parcel.

 - A. Initiation.
-The process for applying for new construction may be initiated by the property owner, or their authorized agent, who submit a complete application. - B. New Construction: Review is required for any new construction which occurs on the parcel of a designated historic landmark or within a historic district. - C. Procedure.
-A request to construct a new structure shall be referred to the Landmarks Commission which is the final review body unless an appeal is filed.
-The Landmarks Commission shall conduct a quasi-judicial hearing in accordance with the requirements of Chapter 2 of the Wasco County LUDO taking into consideration the review criteria, and the public testimony. - D. Application.
-An application for new construction shall be prepared and filed with the Planning and Economic Development Department, using forms prescribed by the Planning Director.
-The Planning and Economic Development Department shall fix a date and time for a public hearing before the Board of Commissioners. - E. Relationships to Other Planning Review.
+The process for applying for new construction may be initiated by the property owner, or their authorized agent, who submit a complete application. - B. New Construction: Review is required for any new construction which occurs within 750 feet of a designated historic landmark or within a historic district. - C. Procedure.
+A request to construct a new structure shall be referred to the Planning Director which is the final review body unless an appeal is filed.
+The Planning Director shall conduct a Type II review in accordance with the requirements of Chapter 2 of the Wasco County LUDO taking into consideration the review criteria. - D. Application.
+An application for new construction shall be prepared and filed with the Planning Department, using forms prescribed by the Planning Director. - E. Relationships to Other Planning Review.
 Projects which require a historic review may also require other land use reviews.
 If other reviews are required, the review procedure may be handled concurrently. - F. Review Criteria.
-In reviewing the request, the Landmarks Commission shall consider the following criteria:

-- The design of the proposed structure is compatible with the design of the designated landmark on the site or within a historic district, considering scale, style, height, materials, and architectural details.
-The Landmarks Commission shall use as guidelines the Secretary of the Interior's "Standards for the Historic Preservation with Guidelines for Applying the Standards", and the Secretary of the Interior's "Standards for Treatment of Historic Properties"; - 2.
+In reviewing the request, the Planning Director shall consider the following criteria: - The design of the proposed structure is compatible with the design of the designated landmark on the site or within a historic district, considering scale, style, height, materials, and architectural details.
+The Planning Director shall use as guidelines the Secretary of the Interior's "Standards for the Historic Preservation with Guidelines for Applying the Standards", and the Secretary of the Interior's "Standards for Treatment of Historic Properties"; - 2.
 The location and orientation of the new structure on the site is consistent with the typical location and orientation of similar structures on the site or within the historic district considering setbacks, distances between structures, location of entrances and similar siting considerations.
-The Landmarks Commission shall use as guidelines the Secretary of the Interior's "Standards for the Historic Preservation with Guidelines for Applying the Standards", and the Secretary of the Interior's "Standards for Treatment of Historic Properties". - G. Conditions of Approval.
-In approving applications for new construction, the Landmarks Commission may attach conditions which are appropriate for the preservation of the historic or architectural integrity of the historic district or landmark. - H. Decision.
-All decisions by the Landmarks Commission under this section to approve, approve with conditions, or deny construction shall be supported by written findings.
+The Planning Director shall use as guidelines the Secretary of the Interior's "Standards for the Historic Preservation with Guidelines for Applying the Standards", and the Secretary of the Interior's "Standards for Treatment of Historic Properties". - G. Conditions of Approval.
+In approving applications for new construction, the Planning Director may attach conditions which are appropriate for the preservation of the historic or architectural integrity of the historic district or landmark. - H. Decision.
+All decisions by the Planning Direct or under this section to approve, approve with conditions, or deny construction shall be supported by written findings.
 The Planning Director shall mail the applicant a written notice of the action.

-Section 3.777 - Procedure for Demolition or Moving a Historic Landmark
+Section 3.748 - Procedure for Demolition or Moving a Historic Landmark

-Purpose: The purpose of reviewing requests for demolition or moving a historic landmark is to explore all possible alternatives for preservation.
+The purpose of reviewing requests for demolition or moving a historic landmark is to explore all possible alternatives for preservation.
 Demolition of historic landmarks is an extreme and final measure.